← All articles

 OTA fees are one of those costs that feel inevitable until you do the math on a full year's portfolio.
 Then they start to feel worth solving.

-Airbnb charges hosts 3% on the host side, but guests pay a service fee on top of that — which affects your effective price position against competitors who accept direct bookings.
+Airbnb charges hosts 3% on the host side, but guests pay a service fee on top of that, which hurts your effective price position against competitors who accept direct bookings.
 VRBO's host fee ranges from 8% for pay-per-booking to 5% annually.
-Combined with payment processing, that's real money leaving on every reservation.
+Combine that with payment processing and it's real money leaving on every reservation.

-This post isn't about abandoning OTAs.
-They drive discovery, handle fraud screening, and provide buyer trust at scale — especially for new guests who don't know your property.
-The goal is a mix shift: keep OTA volume where you need it, convert repeat and referral guests to direct, and let the margin difference compound.
+Nobody's saying abandon the OTAs.
+They drive discovery, handle fraud screening, and give you buyer trust at scale, especially with new guests who've never heard of your property.
+What you're after is a mix shift.
+Keep OTA volume where you need it, move repeat and referral guests to direct, and let the margin difference compound.

 What OTA fees actually cost you